nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

 The general type of test result.
-A default value of <code>Laboratory</code> should be used if a more specific value is not available e.g. pathology, microbiology etc.
+A default value of <code>Laboratory</code> should be used if a more specific value is not available - for example, pathology, microbiology, and so on.

 ### code ###